mkeke/2025-spotify-library-grabber/readme.md

 # Spotify Library Grabber

+This app creates a local folder structure with json files of your Spotify library, consisting of
+- Playlists (including Liked Songs)
+- Podcasts
+- Albums
+- Artists removed

+The app will start a temporary web server on your machine just to handle the one-time authentication with Spotify.
+Once you authorize the app in your browser, it will fetch everything and save it locally.

+It was made using Google's Gemini 2.5 Pro and CoPilot, with some human intervention.

+# Important notice

+Spotify has rate limits, making the script fail if you run it too many times in a short while.
+The error is logged to the terminal.

 # Gemini 2.5 Pro prompt

 How can I make a node app that gathers my Spotify library and saves the playlists and albums in a folder structure?

-# response (edited to work)

-Of course!
-You can create a Node.js application to organize your Spotify library into local folders.
-This process involves authenticating with Spotify, fetching your data using their API, and then using Node's built-in modules to create the necessary files and directories.

-This script will start a temporary web server on your machine just to handle the one-time authentication with Spotify.
-Once you authorize the app in your browser, it will fetch everything and save it locally.
+# Usage

 ## Prerequisites

 1. Node.js: Make sure you have Node.js installed on your computer.
 2. Spotify Account: A regular or premium Spotify account.
 3. Spotify for Developers App: You need to register a free app to get API credentials.